 - They live for up to 25 years.

-- They are not blind but they do use echolocation to find their way around in the dark and to hunt.
+- They are not blind, but they do use echolocation to navigate in the dark and hunt.

 - Even though there are over 1000 different species of bats, only 3 are Vampire bats.